groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/digital-signatures/implement-digital-signatures-net-groupdocs-signature/_index.md

 Signature signature = new Signature(filePath);
 ```

+**What's happening here?** We're creating a `Signature` object that represents your document.
+This is your entry point to all the signing functionality.

-#### Step 2: Define Digital Certificate Options
+### Step 2: Configure Your Digital Certificate
-Create a digital certificate option to specify how the signature should appear and behave:
+This is where you tell the system how to sign your document:

 ```csharp
 using GroupDocs.Signature.Options;